Alcatraz Island: Alcatraz Federal Penitentiary

 During the 29 years it was in use, the prison held some of the most notorious criminals in American history, including gangsters such as Al Capone, Robert Franklin Stroud (the "Birdman of Alcatraz"), George "Machine Gun" Kelly and Bumpy Johnson, and political terrorists such as Rafael Cancel Miranda, a member of the Puerto Rican Nationalist Party who attacked the United States Capitol building in 1954.
 Others included Mickey Cohen, Arthur R. "Doc" Barker, and Alvin "Creepy" Karpis, who served more time at Alcatraz than any other inmate.

 Alcatraz Island also served as a residential community for Bureau of Prisons staff and their families.
 Correctional officers and their families lived in designated apartment buildings on the island.
 Children attended a dedicated school and, years later, many created an Alumni Association to share memories and reflect on their distinctive experience growing up on “The Rock.”

 Contrary to popular belief, it was possible to escape and swim all of the way to shore.
-However, during its 29 years of operation, the penitentiary claimed that no prisoner successfully escaped.
+During its 29 years of operation, the penitentiary claimed that no prisoner successfully escaped.
 A total of 36 prisoners made 14 escape attempts, two men trying twice.
 23 were caught alive, six were shot and killed during their escape, two drowned, and five are listed as "missing and presumed drowned".
 The most violent incident occurred on May 2, 1946, when a failed escape attempt by six prisoners led to the Battle of Alcatraz.
 Perhaps the most famous is the intricate escape, carried out on June 11, 1962, by Frank Morris, John Anglin, and Clarence Anglin.
 The three men are believed to have drowned in their attempt.
-However, no bodies were ever found, sparking speculation that they made it to shore and escaped.
+No bodies were ever found, sparking speculation that they made it to shore and escaped.